 When it comes to your hair, smooth and shiny is likely your ultimate beauty goal—so if you have damaged hair, that can put a damper on things.
 Common signs of damaged hair include dullness, dryness, unmanageability, roughness, and split ends.
-But what exactly causes damaged hair—and what can you do about it?
+But what exactly causes damaged hair—and what can you do to repair damaged hair?
 Keep reading to find out.
-Below, we share some of the most common causes of damaged hair, along with tips for preventing damaged hair and caring for already damaged hair with products like heat protectants and hair masks.
+Below, we’re sharing some of the most common causes of damaged hair, along with tips for preventing it and caring for already damaged hair with products like heat protectants and hair masks.

 Now that you know what causes damaged hair, you can put together a hair care routine to help prevent damaged hair as well as revive the appearance of hair that is already damaged.

-1. Switch to a system of hair care products formulated for damaged hair.
 Look for a shampoo, conditioner, and hair mask formulated for damaged hair, like the L’Oréal Paris EverPure Repair & Defend Shampoo, L’Oréal Paris EverPure Repair & Defend Conditioner, and L’Oréal Paris EverPure Repair Remedy Balm.
-Make sure to gently massage the shampoo into your hair rather than harshly rub it in.
-Swap out the conditioner for the hair mask once or twice a week, leaving it on for 3-5 minutes before rinsing out.
+Make sure to gently massage the shampoo onto your hair, focusing mainly on your scalp and roots, rather than harshly scrub it onto your scalp.
+Swap out the conditioner for the hair mask once or twice a week, leaving it on for three to five minutes before rinsing out.
 You can even use it as a pre-shampoo hair mask for added conditioning or detangling.

-To determine your level of hair damage (and find tips tailored to your level of hair damage), next, head on over to our article, How Damaged Is Your Hair?
+Next, determine your level of hair damage (and find tips tailored to your level of hair damage), with our hair care quiz, How Damaged Is Your Hair?